Melt-In-Your-Mouth Stove Top Braised Lamb

 If you love cooking sweet and savory dishes with prunes as much as we do, be sure to check out our flanken ribs recipe!

 Looking for more cozy, hearty recipes?
-Check out our Roasted Tomato Soup or this Beef Barley Soup!
+Check out my Roasted Tomato Soup or this Beef Barley Soup!

 If you make this easy Lamb Curry recipe, please let us know by leaving a review and rating below!